Joshua Banks Mailman: Dynamism, process, and emergence in music

 Mailman has examined “flux and flow in music by [Elliott] Carter and [Luciano] Berio, [modeling these] on multi-layered graphs showing the curve of various musical features” with the graphs aligned to indicate visually “the degree of coordination of flux among these salient musical elements, [with] a high degree of coordination [being] said to contribute to a more assertive (rather than furtive) projection of form, one that is more easily apprehended in time.
 Yet Berio’s Points on the Curve to Find was shown [by Mailman] to assertively project form through a completely different unconventional flux that did not depend on such coordination.”
-Other emergent properties Mailman identifies as generators of dynamic form include ‘’echo rate’’ and ‘’pitch freshness’’.
+Other emergent properties Mailman identifies as generators of dynamic form include echo rate, pitch freshness, pitch permeation, time-point permeation, and so forth.